-- 2.2.1 Each member of the Committee shall be an independent director of the Company within the meaning of National Instrument 52-110 Audit Committees. - 2.2.2 Each member of the Committee shall be financially literate, meaning each member, at the time of his/her appointment, must be able to read and understand financial statements that represent a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
+- 2.2.1 Each member of the Committee shall be an independent director of the Company within the meaning of National Instrument 52-110 Audit Committees. - 2.2.2 Each member of the Committee shall be financially literate, meaning each member, at the time of his/her appointment, as prescribed by applicable rules and regulations of securities regulatory authorities and/or stock exchanges.